China blocks use of Intel and AMD chips in government computers, FT reports | Law-Order

 The procurement guidance also seeks to sideline Microsoft's Windows operating system and foreign-made database software in favour of domestic options, the report said.
 Government agencies above the township level have been told to include criteria requiring "safe and reliable" processors and operating systems when making purchases, the newspaper said.

 China's industry ministry in late December issued a statement with three separate lists of CPUs, operating systems and centralised database deemed "safe and reliable" for three years after the publication date, all from Chinese companies, Reuters checks showed.
+The State Council Information Office, which handles media queries for the council, China's cabinet, did not immediately respond to a faxed request for comment.

 Intel and AMD did not immediately respond to Reuters request for comment.
+The U.S. has been aiming to boost domestic semiconductor output and reduce reliance on China and Taiwan with the Biden administration's 2022 CHIPS and Science Act.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)